AkarshCLD/NodeAndMongoDB/Readme.md

 **That's why In Node.js, most I/O operations are non-blocking, which allows the server to continue responding to other requests while the I/O operation is being performed.
 This is achieved through an event-driven, non-blocking I/O model, which allows Node.js to handle a large number of requests with low latency and high efficiency.**

 ---
+# what is REPL?

+    R-Read means it first read the input and then it converts the input into JS data structure , it is stored in to the memory.

+    E-Eval means it after the read concepts it will move to eval part mens it is going to evaluate your input and give the desired output

+    P-Print means after evaluating the input and geeting the resuls is printed

+    L-Loop means After the results get printed, it loops back to the input command.
+This loop continues its action until ctrl+c is pressed twice which terminates the loop thereby ending it.

+---
+# what we can do with REPL

+- JS expression
+- use variables

+---
+# fs module

+    const fs=require("fs")

+    fs.writeFileSync("read.txt","hello this is another file added using FS module") // it is creating the read.txt file and if the file exits then it add only the msg / string
+    fs.appendFileSync("read.txt","  hello it is appendend without overwriting the preious data") // it is appending the msg without overwrite the previous data
+    const bufferdata=fs.readFileSync("read.txt")
+    fs.renameSync("read.txt","rename.txt")
+    console.log(bufferdata.toString())

+---
 # what is the difference between Node.js V/S Browser?

 **Node.js and web browsers are two different environments that use JavaScript as their primary programming language, but they have different purposes and capabilities.**